 - Ram Dass

-End of Life Guide | Death Educator & Advocate | Death Doula | Funeral Celebrant | Grief and Loss Counsellor |
+End of Life Guide and Doula | Death Educator & Advocate | Funeral and Memorial Celebrant | Grief and Loss Navigator

-What I bring to this business is over a decade of applied experience in providing heart entered support, service, care and advocacy for families and individuals at end of life stages.
-I have also committed 25+ years to personal and professional development, research and industry relevant study.
+What I bring to this role is over a decade of applied experience in providing love guided support, service, care and advocacy for families and individuals at end of life stages and thereafter.
+I have also committed 25+ years to both personal and professional development, ongoing research and industry relevant formal study.

 I first discovered my desire to demystify and normalise dying and death at a fairly young age, after experiencing several impactful deaths in my immediate family.
 Undoubtedly my greatest knowledge was experiential, as a result of my hands on role as caregiver to my younger sister, after journeying alongside her through a terminal illness.
 Throughout this extended period of living with cancer, navigating treatment options and making decisions on end of life options, I experienced first hand the empowerment of seeking and having access to information, education and personalised choices.

 After the death of my sister, when I was only in my mid 20's, I came to see that I had ‘midwifed’ her through all of the possible stages - through a sudden terminal illness diagnosis, navigating treatment options, anticipatory grief, holistic care options, bedside vigils, palliative care at home, hospice care, funeral options and preparation and a home wake.
 My sister had taught me much and in time, there was such clarity for me in the absolute value and connection that arose from being present, from creating meaning throughout the ever changing stages, the potency of a transition from life to death.
 The need to find quality of life, even in the midst of dying.
 The experience of this caregivers journey has been documented in my book, Many Rivers to Cross.